SimonCropp/Polyfill/readme.md

 ### System.Memory

-If consuming in a project that targets `netstandard`, `netframework`, or `netcoreapp2*`, a reference to [System.Memory](https://www.nuget.org/packages/System.Memory/) nuget is required.
+If using Span APIs and consuming in a project that targets `netstandard`, `netframework`, or `netcoreapp2*`, a reference to [System.Memory](https://www.nuget.org/packages/System.Memory/) nuget is required.

 ```
 <PackageReference Include="System.Memory"